 6. How did you decide on the places you go?

-“I don’t really have a plan or idea.
-I go with my gut.
+“I don’t really have a plan or idea as I go with my gut.
 I am a big believer in following your gut.”

 Tips for On the Go

 1. Be aware of your surroundings/Follow your gut when traveling solo

 2. Don’t call attention to yourself